-Brand development is a critical long-term investment as it aids your target customer in easily identifying who you are and what you do.
+Brand development is a process of building and cultivating a positive reputation among employees and the public.
+It is a critical long-term investment as it aids your target customer in easily identifying who you are and what you do.
 It also makes it easier for them to promote you organically in person or via the web.

-While many small to medium businesses think brand development is creating a great logo then displaying it in as many places as they can afford, creating a successful brand is actually much more.
+Many small to medium businesses think brand development is creating a great logo then displaying it in as many places as they can afford.
+In reality, creating a successful brand requires much more.

 Although it is important to have a great logo – after all, it visually defines who you are and provides a symbol for recognition of your brand, it is simply one component of brand development.
 A brand is also not a tagline, mission statement, color or typeface.
 Surprising to most small business owners it is not their product of service either.